akifkara217/Hand_Gestures_for_LinkedIn/README.md

 Developed 12 hand gestures for LinkedIn mobile app using Python and Mediapipe.

-It is a project in the field of HCI (Human Computer Interaction)
+It is a project in the field of HCI (Human Computer Interaction).

+According to the determined personas and scenarios, tests were performed on the users and True Positive, True Negative, False Positive, False Negative values ​​were noted.
+Each scenario was tested 100 times on each user.
+According to the results, the success rate of the system was approximately 80% (there may be a margin of error).
+Detailed test data is included in the project documents.

 The project file includes codes, images of hand gestures, articulations, class diagram, system architecture, use case diagram, personas, scenarios and presentation slides.